Enailis/IA-Detection-Intrusion/README.md

 # IA-Detection-Intrusion

-The following projects has been realized during the course "IA and intrusion detection" at the ENSIBS.
+The following projects has been realized during the course "AI and intrusion detection" at the ENSIBS.

 ## Requirements

 Everything you need to run these projects will be detailed in each sub-project.

+If you ever need to run this project you will need the `.xml` files that are not included in this repository.
+You can contact me if you need them.

 ## Sub-project 1